-DOC asks campers to assess own risks this summer before travelling - NZ Herald
+DoC asks campers to assess own risks this summer before travelling - NZ Herald

-The Department is asking campers to familiarise themselves with the new rules and check the latest infor before setting off this Christmas.
+The department is asking campers to familiarise themselves with the new rules and check the latest information before setting off this Christmas.

-From next Wednesday all visitors will need to be fully vaccinated against Covid 19 to stay overnight at any of the 300 or so pitches on conservation land.
+From next Wednesday, all visitors will need to be fully vaccinated against Covid-19 to stay overnight at any of the 300 or so holiday spots on conservation land.
 This includes all huts, lodges and campsites accommodation.

 The move is designed to protect the New Zealand summer staple and the Kiwis camping out over Christmas, says Heritage and Visitors director Steve Taylor.